tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ### Classes

-If a member function of a class does not create variables, it may be decorated with `@tf.defun` and it will work:
+If a member function of a class does not create variables, it may be decorated with `@tf.function` and it will work:

 ```python